Waking up with the regular-old alarm clock:

 A light therapy alarm clock works with your body’s natural rhythms to wake you up with gradually brightening light that re-sets your sleep/wake cycle to help you feel refreshed, alert and energized all day.

-Some of the dawn simulators, like the Philips Wake up light, will also simulate dusk to help you fall asleep.
-Great help for people battling falling asleep every night.
+Most light alarm clocks, like the Philips Wake up light, will also simulate dusk to help you fall asleep.

-Even when your eyes are shut, they register and recognize any increase in light, and signal the body that “the sun” is coming up.
-The pineal gland is signaled by the increase in light to produce serotonin – The “feel good” hormone and cortisol – That wakes you up.
+The pineal gland is signaled by the increase in light to produce serotonin – The “feel good” hormone and cortisol – That wakes you up like nature intended.

-Plus, the gradual increase in light reduces the production of sleep hormones (melatonin) gradually.
-This is the best way to prevent morning “grump” and irritability – You gradually awaken just as you would if you were sleeping in front of a window that lit the room with the rising sun.
+At the same time, the gradual increase in light reduces the production of sleep hormones (melatonin).
+This is the best way to prevent morning “grump” and irritability – You gradually wake up just as you would if you were sleeping in the forest.